Face Massage For TMJ Pain and Headaches

 - Improved Sleep: Chronic headaches and TMJ discomfort can disrupt sleep.
 By reducing muscle tension and promoting relaxation, face massage can help improve the quality of sleep, allowing for better recovery.

-- Better Posture: TMJ and tension headaches can sometimes be aggravated by poor posture.
-A face massage that includes the neck and shoulders can encourage better posture by relaxing tight muscles and improving the overall alignment of the upper body.
+- Better Posture: TMJ disorder and tension headaches can sometimes be aggravated by poor posture.
+A face massage that includes the neck and shoulders can encourage better posture by relaxing those tight muscles and improving the overall alignment of the upper body.

 - Enhanced Skin Tone: Face massage also stimulates the lymphatic system, helping to detoxify the skin and reduce puffiness.
 This can be an added benefit for those dealing with facial swelling due to TMJ tension or headaches.